satishskid/neurospark/DEPLOYMENT_CHECKLIST.md

 ## 🎯 **Deployment Complete!**

 **Congratulations!
-Your NeuroSpark AI Learning Platform is now live and ready for students!**
+Your GreyWaken AI Learning Platform is now live and ready for students!**

 **Share your success:**
 - [ ] Test with a few students